Forsen

-Hans Eli Sebastian Fors (born 16 December 1990), known by the pseudonym Forsen, is a Swedish Twitch streamer who initially gained popularity for having competed in StarCraft II, but is best known for competing in Hearthstone and for streaming a variety of popular games.
-He is also known for his rowdy fanbase, who call themselves "Forsen Boys" or "Forsen Bajs" and have had a hand in popularizing a number of internet memes.
-Since December 2018, Forsen has had over one million followers on Twitch, and as of October 2022, has more than 1.6 million followers.
+Hans Eli Sebastian Fors (born 16 December 1990), known by the pseudonym Forsen, is a Swedish streamer.
+He initially gained popularity for participating in StarCraft II professional competitions, later competing in Hearthstone, and is known for streaming a variety of popular games on Twitch.
+He is also known for his rowdy fanbase, who call themselves "Forsen Boys" or "Forsen Bajs" and have had a hand in popularizing a number of Internet memes.
+Since December 2018, Forsen has had over one million followers on Twitch, and as of June 2024, he has more than 1.7 million followers.

 Esports career

 StarCraft II

 In 2011, Forsen won first place in the E-Sport SM May Qualifier and was the runner-up in the E-Sport SM October Qualifier, earning a total of 3,500 Swedish krona ($382.50) and qualifying for the Swedish National Championships in StarCraft II.
 In 2012, Forsen garnered attention by advancing to the final group stage of the 2012 DreamHack Stockholm StarCraft II tournament.